javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The correct approach would be to use a Function Expression and assign `welcome` to the variable that is declared outside of `if` and has the proper visibility.

-Now it works as intended:
+This code works as intended:

 ```js run
 let age = prompt("What is your age?", 18);